pfmack/100DaysOfCode/README.md

 Day 12 - of #100DaysOfCode I've focused on my new design for my portfolio built in Bootstrap 4 coding it from a Photoshop design comp I created.

 Day 13 - of #100DaysOfCode I got my new portfolio up and live.
 I need to work on some of the media queries.
 I included a jQuery transition on my navigation bar and some CSS3 animations.

+Day 14 - #100DaysOfCode was more practice with JavaScript exercises.

+Day 15 - #100DaysOfCode continuing with JavaScript exercises and Eloquent Javascript.
+I also worked on a new design comp in Photoshop (not technically coding but hey, I did it).
+Enjoying the journey.

+Day 16 of #100DaysOfCode - I refactored the Magic 8 Ball code with some jQuery (which isn't "cool" anymore???).
+It now has a user interface thanks to Skillcrush that includes a onClick event and prompt for a user question input.

+Day 17 - #100DaysOfCode I'm starting the Complete JavaScript Course 2018 on Udemy.
+Working from books doesn't seem to be the way I learn best and I'm finding I don't know what to do with what I've learned past basic #javascript syntax.
+So, I'm trying this.